maxwellk24/ECE445_Notebook/Max/README.md

 SMD parts from TA were in the friday of this week.
 Solder work to get them on will be done this weekend.

+# 04/01/2024

+Adafruit parts, including screen and radios are in.
+Also have ATMega's in as well.
+I'm soldering the microprocessor so Ben can test upload some code in isolation to check our ISP upload method.
+Essentially, we are using an arduino uno as a programmer instead of an on circuit programmer.
+This allowed us to save on parts, design time, and cost.

+## Upload Issues

+We have run into some trouble with the ISP uplad method.
+It seems unable to connect to the board and upload no matter what we do.
+Ben and I have traded the uno and board with the ATMega this week and have not been able to resolve it.
+This seems to be some sort of clock issue.
+The crystal oscillator is attactched with its capacitors so the extrenal clock should be running.
+This may continue to next week.

+This is currently my main focus along with power testing